vladsaveliev/sequana/doc/installation.rst

     singularity exec sequana-sequana-master.img sequanix

-.. note:: method tested with success on Fedora 23, Mac Darwin, Centos 6.
+.. note:: method tested with success on Fedora 23, ubuntu and Centos 6.

 Notes about dependencies
 ===========================